Bright Simons

-Bright Simons is a Ghanaian social innovator, entrepreneur, writer, social and political commentator.
+Bright Simons is a Ghanaian technologist, social innovator, entrepreneur, writer, social and political commentator.
 He is the vice-president, in charge of research at IMANI Centre for Policy and Education.
 He is also the founder and president of mPedigree.

 Education

 He is a former student of the Presbyterian Boys' Senior High School (PRESEC) Legon, Greater Accra Region, where he became the President of the Student Representative Council in his final year.
 He later won a scholarship to study Astrophysics at Durham University in UK.